 I have made it as difficult as possible for M to continue grooming my daughter, but, sadly, there are still problems.

-This afternoon, two of the men whose names are on the list that police gave me, were waiting at Lucy’s school bus stop.
+This afternoon, two of the original men grooming her (whose names are on the list that police gave me), were waiting at Lucy’s school bus stop.

 I got held up and was running late.

 I’ve spoken to the police, and they will try and have a squad car at the bus stop tomorrow.

 Of course, following a child into a shop, isn’t against the law.
 Nor is standing at a school bus stop and staring at a child.
 Nor is whispering obscenities or spitting in her general direction in the street.

 It’s just scary as hell for a 12 year old girl.

 Lucy is sat on the floor in front of me now, happy and singing, doing her homework.

 Every day that she is free of ‘M’ is a victory.